stevenhorkey/grayscale-theme/_posts/March 2018/2018-03-13-Seeing-Through-Yourself.md

 ---
 layout: post
-title: 'Seeing Through the Fog of Hopelessness'
+title: 'See Through Yourself To See the Person You May Become'
-link: '#seeing-through-the-fog-of-hopelessness'
+link: '#see-through-yourself'
 image: 'https://images.unsplash.com/photo-1488279790500-92397988c0c1?ixlib=rb-0.3.5&ixid=eyJhcHBfaWQiOjEyMDd9&s=00270098dddec33ea28c72cef26107ea&auto=format&fit=crop&w=1952&q=80'
 alt-image: 'Photo by Amund Røed on Unsplash'
 photographer: 'Amund Røed'
 category: [Emotions, Psychology]
-description: 'What must you do now so that the "you" in the future does not hold the same regret as you do currently?
-Or, said in another way, what do you have to do to make your future self-proud?What are the first steps towards making those things happen?
-Can you do at least that?'
+description: "What must you do now so that you don't hold the same regrets in the future?
+Or, said in another way, what do you have to do to make your future self-proud?
+What are the first steps towards making those things happen?
+Can you do at least that?"
 ---
 The depression that creeps in is a product of the fog.
 The vague melding of all the directions and decisions you face in every moment.
 <br>